xalef/xalef/README.md

 👋 Hi, I’m Xavier Lefebvre, a soon-to-be Ph.D. graduate with Data Science experience.

-With a solid foundation in complex mathematical modeling, statistics, and machine learning, I have bring unique blend of analytical rigor and problem-solving prowess, ready to drive impactful insights and innovations.
+With a solid foundation in complex mathematical modeling, statistics, and machine learning, I bring unique blend of analytical rigor and problem-solving prowess, ready to drive impactful insights and innovations.

 Let's explore the possibilities of AI together! 🚀